jgiuffrida/dnd/stranger.md

     - The mayor is not on the up and up
       - has an agreeman w/ one eyed Ci the fish monger
       - red-head guy is renfrow ci's assistant
-      - Sai's men wouldn't normally commit crimes
+      - Cy's men wouldn't normally commit crimes
     - Places to look for town happenings/rumor
       - Leviathan's Eye Tavern across the bay
     - She isn't sure if the umberly worshippers have something to do with this or not, she's doubtful